dxw/playbook/playbook.md

 At this point if starting a new story on a sprint, remember to hit “start” on the story in Pivotal Tracker.

+#### Committing

+We follow the [Angular Git commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).
+At the very least, commits should have a header including a type and subject using imperative, present tense (i.e. change, not changed).

+You should aim to commit little and often, making sure you commit small bits of working functionality each time.
+Commits with only a subject are fine, however using the commit message body is sometimes useful for explaining the reasoning behind a piece of code or a particular approach to solving a problem.

 #### Code style

 * Code style